r/sales buyer-intent brief.

 Filter career advice, quota rants, compensation, manager complaints, cold-call debates, and posts from reps who are not buying tools.

 Useful r/sales posts usually involve technology, workflow, data quality, or a team process.
+If the author is only asking for career support, keep it out of the lead queue.

 Reply safety